Discrete Nonlinear Schr\"odinger versus Ablowitz-Ladik: Existence and dynamics of generalized focusing NLS-type lattices over a nonzero background: Local well-posedness

 Since $p\geq 1$, the conditions \eqref{into-cond-al} and \eqref{contr-cond-al0} can be combined into the stronger condition \eqref{contr-cond-al}.
 Hence, by Banach's fixed point theorem, for $T>0$ satisfying the condition~\eqref{contr-cond-al} the map $\phi \mapsto \Lambda[\phi]$ possesses a unique fixed point in $\overline{B(0, \rho)}\subset C([0,T];\ell^2)$.
 Continuity with respect to the initial data follows by using inequality~\eqref{contr-ineq-al} along the lines of the argument that led to \eqref{ldiff-al}. \end{proof}

-We conclude this section with the analogue of the local well-posedness Theorem \ref{lwp-gal-t} when the background $\zeta$ belongs to the smoother space $X^{2}(\mathbb{Z})$ instead of $X^1(\mathbb Z)$.
+We conclude this section with the second variant of our local well-posedness theory, namely the analogue of Theorem \ref{lwp-gal-t} but now also involving the norm $\no{\zeta''}_{\ell^2}$ in the solution radius $\varrho$.
 The motivation for establishing this result stems from the lifespan study carried out in Section \ref{lifespan-s}.
-In particular, the fact that the solution radius $\varrho$ defined in Theorem \ref{lwp-gal-t-2} below involves the $\ell^2$ norm of $\zeta'$ only once --- as the second occurrence of that norm in the original radius $\rho$ of Theorem \ref{lwp-gal-t} is replaced in $\varrho$ by the $\ell^2$ norm of $\zeta''$ --- allows us to establish Theorem \ref{al-life-t}. \begin{theorem}[Local well-posedness of modified gAL with background in $X^2(\mathbb Z)$] Let $\zeta\in X^2(\mathbb Z)$.
+In particular, the fact that the solution radius $\varrho$ defined in Theorem \ref{lwp-gal-t-2} below involves the $\ell^2$ norm of $\zeta'$ only once, as the second occurrence of that norm in the original radius $\rho$ of Theorem \ref{lwp-gal-t} is replaced in $\varrho$ by the $\ell^2$ norm of $\zeta''$, this will be particularly useful for establishing Theorem~\ref{al-life-t} below in the case $\varepsilon > 1$, specifically regarding the minimal guaranteed lifespan of the solutions. \begin{theorem}[Local well-posedness of gAL revisited] Let $\zeta\in X^1(\mathbb Z)$.
 For any $p\geq 1$, the Cauchy problem \eqref{mgal}, \eqref{mod-ic}, \eqref{vbcn} for the modified gAL equation possesses a unique solution $\phi \in \overline{B(0, \varrho)} \subset C([0,T];\ell^2)$, where $B(0, \varrho)$ denotes the open ball centered at the origin and with radius given by

 and the lifespan $T>0$ satisfies

 Furthermore, the solution depends continuously on the initial data. \end{theorem}